Find and fix writing mistakes instantly

 So what are the rules to define possessive noun use?
 What is a possessive noun anyway?
 How can you tell the difference between possessive nouns and plural nouns?
 What about when a word is a part of the group of both plural possessive nouns?
 When do you use an apostrophe or an apostrophe + “s”?
 These are the questions that turn quick assignments into hours-long sessions of self-doubt.
 But it doesn’t have to be this way.

 Keep reading to learn these rules once and for all, then test your knowledge with our examples of plural possessive nouns, singular possessive nouns and everything in between.
-If you’re still stuck, our spell check is always here to help you assuage doubt so you can reclaim your time from the clutches of academic anxiety.
+If you’re still stuck, our paper checker is always here to help you assuage doubt so you can reclaim your time from the clutches of academic anxiety.

 What are Possessive Nouns?